“Is my Relationship Healthy?”

 2. Does this person make me feel safe?

 Safety is extremely important in a relationship.
 Both people should always feel secure and comfortable without fear of consequences from their actions.
 Your emotions are not to be manipulated or used against you; you feel what you feel.
 Your partner should always want you to be happy, laughing and thriving within yourself; they shouldn’t scare or intimidate you.
 The obvious signs are yelling, name calling or physical violence however, you need to be aware of the less noticeable indicators such as bullying and pressuring.
-Relationships experience conflicts, its inevitable, but those problems should be resolved fairly from both points of view and no one should be in fear off their partner.
+Relationships experience conflicts, it’s inevitable, but those problems should be resolved fairly from both points of view and no one should be in fear off their partner.

 3. Do they respect me and value my opinions?